DetailCLIP: Injecting Image Details into CLIP's Feature Space: Ablation Study

 We present the number of patches at different levels based on varying $c$ values in Table \ref{table:cc_structure}.
 For notational convenience, we set $\frac{a}{c} = k$.

-To determine an appropriate $k$, we examine the performance of the DetailCLIP model across 14 distinct $k$ values.
+To determine an appropriate $k$, we examine the performance of the DetailCLIP model across 14 distinct $k$ values using the CLEVR-DS dataset (51 classes version).
 The results are displayed in Figure~\ref{fig:cc_recall}.
 Lines with star markers represent retrieval results, while those without indicate DetailCLIP results.
 Dashed lines correspond to recall@1 results, and the same color is used for the same patch selection method under identical recall metrics.
 The figure reveals several observations:

 \begin{itemize} \item The recall@1 results for DetailCLIP (single feature) are on par with the retrieval baseline (multi-feature) for any $k$.
 DetailCLIP performs marginally better with larger $k$ values. \item The performance of both DetailCLIP and the retrieval baseline starts to increase at $k = 2$ and plateaus at $k=9$.
 For recall@1, patch-cc outperforms patch-grid beginning at $k=4$. \item For $k \geq 8$, the number of patches grows significantly, but the performance of the DetailCLIP model does not. \end{itemize}